 The Self-Generation Incentive Program (SGIP) provides incentives for energy storage (a term of art for large batteries connected to software).
 Energy storage helps commercial energy users save money on their utility bills.
 First, it reduces costly demand charges by discharging energy behind the energy user’s meter as electricity use begins to spike.
 Second, it helps align solar customers’ energy use with the new time-of-use rates, which shift the peak periods, when electricity is costliest, to later in the day when solar production is low.
 With a battery-paired solar system, a commercial energy user can generate electricity in the middle of the day, store it until the late afternoon peak period, and draw from it then when drawing on the grid is most expensive.
 SGIP offers a lucrative incentive that declines in value as funds are awarded, so don’t wait to talk with Borrego’s Energy Storage Division about installing a battery onsite.

-Option R is a rate tariff that features lower demand charges and higher charges for energy usage.
-Though a higher energy cost (dollar per kilowatt-hour) sounds like a bad thing, it actually works in a solar customer’s favor because the credits earned by exporting solar energy to the grid can be used to offset energy charges, but not demand charges.
-Option R creates less opportunity for a commercial energy users to incur costly demand charges and more opportunity for it to offset electricity usage via solar credits.
+California utilities have additional rate tariffs that benefit solar and energy storage customers.
+Option R, for example, features lower demand charges and higher charges for energy usage.
+Though a higher energy cost (dollar per kilowatt-hour) might not sound appealing, this rate actually works in a solar customer’s favor because it reduces demand charges which are typically a significant portion of their electrical bill.
+And the credits earned by exporting solar energy to the grid can be used to offset energy charges, but not demand charges.
+Option R lowers costly demand charges and provides more opportunity for customers to offset electricity usage via solar credits.
+For customers served by SCE, this rate is known as Option E.

-Meter Aggregation (NEM-A) is a great tool for farms with contiguous parcels of land and corporate campuses with multiple facilities.
+Meter Aggregation, also known as NEM-A, is a great tool for California farms with contiguous parcels of land and for corporate campuses with multiple facilities.
 NEM-A allows commercial energy users to install solar on one property and use the NEM credits it generates to offset electricity usage on contiguous properties.
-It offers economies of scale, allowing you to build a larger system whose generation can offset the electricity use of multiple meters.
+NEM-A offers economies of scale, allowing companies to build larger systems that can offset the electricity use of multiple meters.